dhmspector/ZeitSatTrack/README.md

 - _Autoupdating mode_ will fire off calls to  _ZeitSatTrackDelegate_ to notify subscribers that satellites of interest have new positions.

-- _Manual mode_ allows the calling application to ask for updates to a specific satellite by name; the value return will be the name of the satellite and a set of GeoCoordinate presenting the position (lat/lon) and altitude of the satellite.
-Other info about a specific satellite can be requests of the satellite object  via other convenience APIs listed below.
+- _Manual mode_ allows the calling application to ask for updates to a specific satellite by name (or all known satellites); the values return will be the name of the satellite and a set of GeoCoordinate presenting the position (lat/lon) and altitude of the satellite.
+Other info about a specific satellite can be requested of the satellite object via other convenience APIs listed below.

 ## Setup and Initialization
 ## Instantiating
 **import** ZeitSatTrack into your Swift files with

 ```swift
 import ZeitSatTrack
 ```

 then:

 ```swift
 let satTracker = ZeitSatTrackManager.sharedInstance
 ```

-Once instantiated, the library will read from its internal dataset of available source groups.
+Once instantiated, the library will read from its internal dataset of available satellite groups.
 These can be listed by calling

 ```swift
 let satGroups = satTracker.satelliteCollections()